 Most users have mentioned that the product does help with fogging on glasses, sports glasses, and rifle scopes.
-Some users were long time users of EK EKcessories’ Cat Crap and felt like this was a more improved version.
-This paste is perfect for use on rifle scopes, binoculars, helmet mask, safety goggles, eyewear and much more.
+Some users were long-time users of EK EKcessories’ Cat Crap and felt like this was a more improved version.
+This paste is perfect for use on rifle scopes, binoculars, helmet masks, safety goggles, eyewear, and much more.

 Sea Drops Anti-Fog by Gear Aid